The Station and Accommodation

 With the exception of the focal study groups of red-tailed monkeys, baboons, and chimpanzees, animals are generally very fearful of humans and flee when encountered.
 A complete list of medium and large mammals that have been observed over the years can be found here.

-Although the research station is remote from any Tanzanian villages, there is a large refugee settlement less than 12km away, and people are sometimes encountered in the forest.
-These are usually illegal poachers or loggers, and almost every time they flee immediately when encountered.
-On those occasions when they do not, our teams are well experienced in handling these events, which often results in a conversation about the status of the land and legalities of their activity, as well as confiscation of any bushmeat or equipment they may be using.
-When necessary, authorities are called to support this work, and twice a year we facilitate government forest rangers conducting patrols of the study area.
+Although the research station is not located adjacent to any villages, people are sometimes encountered in the forest.
+On those occasions, our teams are well experienced in handling these encounters, which often results in a conversation about the status of the land and legalities/regulations surrounding our and their activity.
+When necessary, authorities are called to support this work, and regualrly we facilitate government forest rangers to jointly conduct patrols of the study area.